 |Hospital consulting service

-You will have numerous opportunities to participate in various departmental and divisional conferences and seminars.
-Every month, there are a variety of program-specific and general didactic conferences fellows can attend.
+You have numerous opportunities to participate in various departmental and divisional conferences and seminars.
+Every month, there are a variety of program-specific and general didactic conferences that fellows can attend.
 Many of these conferences are mandatory.
 In addition, fellows attend monthly journal club meetings and clinical lectures.

 Some of the most productive investigators in the field of rheumatology are consultants at Mayo Clinic.
-You will have opportunities to actively participate in investigative processes by training with these consultants and their colleagues.
+You have opportunities to actively participate in investigative processes by training with these consultants and their colleagues.